 We write about the Hyundai Sonata fuel pump problem today, because we just solved an ongoing intermittent issue on a friends 2004 Sonata.
 Let me share with you what we found.

-We are writing about the Hyundai Sonata fuel pump problem, because we just solved an ongoing intermittent issue on a 2004 Sonata.
-I'll break from my tradition of first explaining the operation of this fuel system component and just tell you what fixed this car.
+I'll break from my tradition of first explaining the operation of the fuel system electrical circuit and how the component works.
+Yes, I will just tell you what fixed this car.
 Then I'll add the juicy diagnostic and repair details later.